ylyu-fly/labwebsite/content/sections/section2.md

 I received my Bachelor of Science in Behavioral Neuroscience from Northeastern University in 2019.
 I joined the Lyu lab at the beginning of 2023 and my project is centered on the regulation of health and longevity by nutrient choice via the serotonin 2A receptor (5-HT2A).
 I hope to use a combination of *Drosophila* genetic tools including the GAL4-UAS system and optogenetics to identify the serotonergic neuronal circuits involved in translating food choice and food perception into stress, sleep, and/or metabolic alterations that ultimately modulate longevity.

+#### Lab Manager
+**Joel Villa**

+I am an EOF graduate and received my B.A. in Biological Sciences in 2021 from Rutgers University - New Brunswick.
+Throughout my life, I have always been intrigued by the brain's many mechanisms and behaviors that affect the body.
+I have previously researched "Asymmetric Cerebral Atrophy of the Temporal Lobe" while participating in a program at Rowan University School of Osteopathic Medicine.
+I joined the Lyu lab near the beginning of 2023 and hope to use the knowledge and skills from my previous experiences to contribute to this research.
+On my free time, I enjoy reading various genres of books but mostly true-crime novels.
+I also enjoy listening to music, especially Ginger Root.

 #### Undergraduate Research Assistants